jwharm/flatpak-gradle-generator/README.md

 Maven repository layout.

 ### Modular builds
-In a modular Gradle build, you can add a `tasks.sourcesList {}` block in the build files of the subprojects, to generate a file for each project.
+In a modular Gradle build, you can add a `tasks.flatpakGradleGenerator {}` block in the build files of the subprojects, to generate a file for each project.

 ### Requirements